 - Meaning: As its name suggests, Scareware is a scam that frightens you into buying or downloading malicious software as a security protection.

 - Example: Have you ever visited a website and a red banner warns that your computer has a virus?
 The website offers you assurance that if you click the red banner it will remove the virus and protect your computer.

-However, by clicking the link, the victim may immediately have malicious software installed, or the link may take the victim to a website that further scares them into taking other actions to purchase malicious anti-virus solutions.
-Of course, it’s highly probable that the promised anti-virus “solution” contains malicious software.
-The purpose of the malicious software is to collect password credentials, financial information, or other personal or confidential information that can lead to future identity theft crimes.
+- Scareware works because the victim is scared or curious enough to click the link.
+However, by clicking the malicious software is installed and/or the victim is directed to a website to purchase anti-virus solutions which actually contains malicious software.
+The purpose of the malevolent software is to collect password credentials, financial information, or other confidential information that can lead to future identity theft crimes.

-But, since this is actually a malicious site and not the trusted entity at all, the attacker has collected the credentials necessary to use the information to create fraud against the individual.
+- Since this is actually a malicious site and not the trusted entity at all, the attacker has collected the credentials necessary to create fraud against the individual.
 This can lead to unauthorized purchases, stealing of funds, or even identity theft.
 When phishing is used in a government, educational, or corporate environment, it can be even more devastating to the company, allowing the attacker to bypass security perimeters to gain access to the organization’s data.
 Organizations can sustain financial losses, declining market share, loss of customer confidence and loss of reputation after a phishing attack.
-In some cases, organizations have a very difficult time or never recover from the attack.

 Social engineering attacks usually only require one target to fall victim for the attacker to leverage that information for more malicious activities.
 Hopefully you have taken the proper precautions to avoid falling victim to a social engineering attack, but if you suspect you have been compromised, report it immediately to the proper channels so it can be addressed quickly to help minimize loss of information and future attacks.